huntse/uncarved/content/articles/dvorak.md

 +++
 title = "Making the switch"
-last_modified = "2006-04-21T15:44:28Z"
+description = "Changing over to dvorak typing is tough, but worth it" last_modified = "2006-04-21T15:44:28Z"
 +++
-# Making the switch

-## Changing over to dvorak typing is tough, but worth it

 Some time ago I decided to give the [dvorak][5] simplified keyboard layout a go.
 The major incentive for me to switch was that a colleague